 by A.D.
 Cook

 Canvas and fine art go hand-in-hand.
-But readily available off-the-shelf canvas really isn’t made for airbrushing.
-Even stretched and “prepared” canvas that is marketed to airbrush artists has a lot of weave texture in it, which may be okay if that’s what you want.
-I prefer a much smoother surface – something a bit closer to hot-press illustration board.
-In consideration of that, I’ve developed a process that allows me to paint on canvas that is smooth and forgiving and yields an incredible surface to work on.
+But the readily available off-the-shelf canvas isn’t made for airbrushing.
+Even stretched and “prepared” canvas marketed to airbrush artists has a lot of weave texture, which may be okay if that’s what you want.
+However, I prefer a much smoother surface – something closer to the hot-press illustration board.
+Considering that, I’ve developed a process that allows me to paint on canvas that is smooth and forgiving and yields an incredible surface to work on.

-- A properly prepared canvas is the perfect surface for acrylics and airbrush mediums.
+- An adequately prepared canvas is the perfect surface for acrylics and airbrush mediums.

 - The finished painting is relatively lightweight compared to creating the same work on a board or metal surface of the same size.

 - I like the process of painting on canvas.
-It is a flexible medium that is forgiving and accepts a variety of mediums easily.
+It is a flexible medium that is forgiving and readily accepts various mediums.

-- Art on canvas appeals to people as “fine art”, whereas art created on illustration board or some other surfaces have the perception of being illustrations.
-Collectors of art see the value as greater when a painting is created on canvas.
+- Art on canvas appeals to people as “fine art,” whereas art created on an illustration board or some other surfaces have the perception of being illustrations.
+Traditionally, art collectors see the value as more significant when a painting is created on canvas.

 - Canvas can be purchased or stretched to just about any size.
-I often work large, with paintings averaging 12 to 20 square feet, and sometimes larger – certainly larger than most available illustration boards.
+I often work large, with paintings averaging twelve to twenty square feet and usually larger sizes, definitely more significant than available illustration boards.

-- Canvas can be prepared for my satisfaction, allowing me to paint on the surface I want.
+- Canvas can be prepared to my satisfaction, allowing me to paint on the surface I want.

 - Canvas is durable.
 Paintings produced on canvas have the proven potential to last hundreds of years.

-- Canvas doesn’t have to be framed under glass like works created on illustration board
+- Canvas doesn’t need glass to protect the artwork like works created on an illustration board.

-(*) Available at automotive paint supply shops or auto parts stores
+(*) Usually available at automotive paint supply shops or auto parts stores.

 Step One — Applying Gesso